Colorectal cancer - Stage II

 The news was devastating to me.
 I remember when Dr. Greeff told me, I broke down in tears.
 As I have since told my husband, I felt I was grieving a loss.
 Dr. Greeff told me I could think about it, consider alternative options or have surgery.
 He told me whatever I decided to do, that time was of the essence, and I didn’t want to miss the window of opportunity for surgery.
 I told him immediately I was not interested in traveling all over looking for something alternative and that I wanted to schedule surgery.
 He asked me if I was sure, and if I wanted more time to think about it.
 I told him that I was sure.

-Dr. Greeff immediately referred us to Debbie, the wound care nurse.
-Debbie started to educate us on what a colostomy and stoma were.
+Dr. Greeff immediately referred us to a CTCA wound care nurse, who started to educate us on what a colostomy and stoma were.
 I couldn’t listen, I couldn’t look.
-My husband saw what was going on with me and asked Debbie to slow down because this had been pretty devastating news for both of us.
-That’s when Debbie turned to me and asked if I was a Christian.
+My husband saw what was going on with me and asked the nurse to slow down because this had been pretty devastating news for both of us.
+That’s when she turned to me and asked if I was a Christian.
 I had always been, but for some reason that day, I hesitated.
 I didn’t know where my faith was.
 I still believed, but I felt I had lost my way.
-I know today that God took me to CTCA to get my feet back on the right path again, and it started with Debbie.
+I know today that God took me to CTCA to get my feet back on the right path again, and it started with that wound care nurse.
 After the prayer, I had a whole different outlook and was able to listen and talk about it.
 I felt like the sadness had gone away.
 I realized that God really works in our lives when we least expect it, but when we most need it.

 I tell everyone today that it was God’s hand that took me all the way to Tulsa for treatment.
 I knew I did not want to be treated in our local town, but I had no idea I would be treated in Tulsa!
 God knew that he needed me there for such a time as this.
 I know that I could not have gotten the same spiritual journey, quality of care, compassion, or pampering back home that I got in Tulsa.
 I not only went on a cancer journey, but a wonderful journey of finding my way back to God.
 I know that being at CTCA played a large part in that latter journey.